Army pulls recruiting ads after Jonathan Majors' arrest

-The arrest of actor Jonathan Majors has upended the Army’s newly launched advertising campaign that was aimed at reviving the service’s struggling recruiting numbers
+Majors has been arrested over accusations of assault, strangulation, and harassment involving a woman in a New York apartment

-The arrest of actor Jonathan Majors has upended the Army’s newly launched advertising campaign that was aimed at reviving the service’s struggling recruiting numbers.
+The arrest of Jonathan Majors has upended the US Army’s newly launched advertising campaign that was aimed at reviving the service’s struggling recruiting numbers.

 New York City police said the actor was involved in a domestic dispute with a 30-year-old woman.
 “The victim informed police she was assaulted,” a police spokesperson said in a statement.